4awpawz/fusion.ssg/README.md

 - [X] Support for base URLs.

-- [X] Support development and release builds.
+- [X] Support for development and release builds.

 - [X]  Support for content posting (e.g. Blogging)